bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 What we need, is
 1. a make_type_erased "thing" that supports
-2. a typerased_downcast, based on that "things"_
+2. a typerased_downcast, based on that "things" implementation

 Next time, we will show, how we tackeled that problem.